20+ Bathroom Mistakes You Didn’t Know You Were Making

 These seemingly harmless bathroom habits may impact your health and hygiene.

 You flush the toilet while the lid is up

 Fecal matter and urine can fly as far as six feet away from the toilet bowl during each flush, according to Charles Gerba, a microbiologist from the University of Arizona.
 Close the lid before you flush to keep those gross particles in your toilet and out of the air.

 Many personal cleansing wipes aren’t as toilet-friendly as they claim to be.
 In fact, tests conducted by Consumer Reports showed that some wipes still couldn’t break down in the water after 10 minutes compared to regular toilet paper which disintegrated within seconds.
 These “flushable” wipes have been well known for clogging sewer systems in big cities like San Francisco and New York.
 Other toiletries that should never be flushed down the toilet include: sanitary napkins, tampons, condoms, band-aids and dental floss.

 Find out how to unclog a toilet without a plunger.

 You pile your hair on top of your head as you shampoo

 A recipe for tangled knots includes shampooing a pile of wet hair on top of your head, especially in people who have long hair.
 The best way to shampoo is to lather your hair in its natural position, whether that’s straight down your back for long hair or flat on your head for close-cropped hair, to give you softer, smoother locks.

-These home remedies for dry and damaged hair could come in handy.
+Don’t miss these home remedies for dry and damaged hair.